-YEAR ONE
+Year One

 Quarter One Credits

-AFYE 101, Applied First Year Experience I

-AMATH 107, Quantitative Problem Solving for the Trades II (M) $$.
+AMATH 107, Quantitative Problem Solving for the Trades II (M)).
 5

-EST 131, Principles of Electricity Theory 4
+EST 131, Principles of Electricity Theory 5

-EST 145, Industrial Safety & Material Handling5
+EST 145, Industrial Safety & Material Handling 5

 EST 260, Introduction to the National Electrical Code 2

 Total Credits 17

-Quarter Two Credits
+Quarter Two Credit

 AENG 100, Writing in the Workplace (W) 5

-AFYE 102, Applied First Year Experience II

 CS 110, Introduction to Computers and Applications 5

 ENT 112, Blueprint Reading

-EST 132, Principles of Electricity AC Application4
+EST 132, Principles of Electricity AC Application 5

 Total Credits 17

-Quarter Three Credits
+Quarter Three Credit

 ACOM 102, Communication in the Workplace (O) 5

-AFYE 103, Applied First Year Experience III

 EST 133, Introduction to Controls

 EST 150, Electric Motors and Motor Maintenance

 EST 252, Principles of Power Generation and Distribution 5

-IFA 022, AHA Heartsaver First Aid/CPR4
+IFA 022, AHA Heartsaver First Aid/CPR

-Total Credits 18.4
+Total Credits

 Year One Total 52.4

-Y ear T wo
+Year Two

 Quarter One Credits

-EST Elective 16 - 21
+EST Elective

 Total Credits 16-21

 Quarter Two Credits

-EST Elective 14 - 18
+EST Elective

 Total Credits 14-18

 Quarter Three Credits

 EST Elective 14 - 16.2

 Total Credits 14-16.2

 Year Two Total44-55.2

 Grand Total 96.4-107.6

-REQUIRED: AFYE (3 credits total) required to be taken as well.
-Take 1 credit per quarter; see the WWCC catalog for details.

-OCSUP/AMATH 105 and OCSUP/AMATH 106 are for Certificate completion only, not for degree completion.

-Students will work with advisor to choose a concentration which will determine which elective courses will be taken.
+- REQUIRED: AFYE (3 credits) required to be taken as well.
+See the WWCC catalog for details. - AMATH 105 and AMATH 106 are for Certificate completion only, not for degree completion. - Students will work with advisor to choose a concentration which will determine which elective courses will be taken.

-The following courses meet the related instruction requirements of this certificate/degree (one course per category required):
+The following courses meet the related instruction requirements of this certificate/degree (one course per category required): (W) - AENG 100, ENGL& 101